 Are You Aware that Free Wi-Fi is Not Safe?

-They say there’s no such thing as a truly free lunch – but maybe there’s no such thing as truly free Wi-Fi either.
 Sure, it may not cost you anything, but in many cases, free Wi-Fi is not safe.
 Public internet access is available everywhere from stores to cafes to airports, but using those super-convenient, free networks can pose major security risks.

-“Public Wi-Fi is inherently unsecure.
+“Public Wi-Fi is inherently insecure.
 Anyone using it ought to do so with the premise that everything you do is visible to a third-party stranger with access to that hot spot.”
 This was the warning from cybercrime expert and New Jersey prosecutor Kevin Clark during his interview with the Asbury Park Press.
 “The chances of you being hacked far exceeds the chances of your home being burglarized.
-This is a big business.”
+This is big business.”

 Some networks might be reasonably safe – like those that require a password from a store or business.
 But completely free Wi-Fi that doesn’t require a password is probably not a good idea.
-For one, hackers can create rogue access points that look like real Wi-Fi networks – but instead they’re websites designed to steal your personal information.
+For one, hackers can create rogue access points that look like real Wi-Fi networks – but instead, they’re websites designed to steal your personal information.
 If your computer asks you to re-enter a user name and password and if the browser (Chrome or Firefox) warns you the security certificate is invalid, you should definitely be wary.
 If that happens, the best course of action is to shut down your computer ASAP.

 To be clear, we are only discussing a situation when you access free Wi-Fi.
 During the times when you are home or at work and your browser warns you a security certificate is invalid, this only means the company’s SSL has expired, not that the company is risky.